-The main holding tank must be flushed out until all paper and waste material is removed.
-The trailer has a water hose connector on the side of the trailer marked "Black Tank Flush".
-To use, hook up a water hose and turn on full force.
-Within the tank a spray head with a multiple holed line will spray the interior surface of the tank.
-The black tank dump valve should be closed for the first couple of minutes, and then opened to let the water out in a rush.
+The trailer has a water hose connector marked "black tank flush".
+To use, hook up a hose and turn on full force.
+Within the tank a spray head with a multiple holed head will spray the interior surface of the tank.
+The vacuum breaker and check valve will be located inside the trailer above the exterior connection.
+In most models this will place them under the lavatory.

+The gate valve should be closed for the first couple of minutes, and then opened to let the water out in a rush.
 Repeat as needed.
-Replace the dump valve cap prior to traveling.